Korn: See You on the Other Side and Silveria's departure (2005–2007)

-Untitled eighth album and Luzier's addition (2007–2008)
+Untitled eighth album, Luzier's addition and Korn III: Remember Who You Are (2007–2011)

 Korn's untitled album was released on July 31, 2007, debuting at number two on the Billboard 200 with 123,000 copies sold in its first week.
 The album was certified gold by the RIAA.
 It concluded Korn's deal with Virgin Records and features touring keyboardist Zac Baird.
 Drumming duties were left up to Terry Bozzio and Bad Religion's Brooks Wackerman, as David Silveria went on a hiatus.
 Joey Jordison from Slipknot played drums during Korn's live shows until the permanent addition of Ray Luzier (Army of Anyone, David Lee Roth).
-This confirmed David's departure.

-"Evolution" and "Hold On" were released as singles to promote the untitled album.
+This confirmed David's departure."Evolution" and "Hold On" were released as singles to promote the untitled album.
 The former peaked at number seven on the Bubbling Under Hot 100 chart.
 A third single, "Kiss", had a limited release in April 2008.
 Korn covered the song "Kidnap the Sandy Claws" in 2008, which was originally performed by Paul Reubens, Catherine O'Hara, and Danny Elfman and was released on the compilation album Nightmare Revisited.
 Ubisoft reported in October 2008 that Korn had "written and recorded an original song inspired by Ubisoft's Haze video game, simply entitled "Haze", which was released on April 22, 2008.
 Korn also released a live DVD, Live at Montreux 2004, one of their performances with former guitarist Brian Welch on May 12, 2008.